 Within the Doctorate in Business Administration (DBA), quite some lively discussions take place amongst participants and faculty members about the role of research in society, the aims of academic knowledge creation and the impact one wants to achieve.
 Everyone agrees in the end that the ultimate purpose is to strive for credible knowledge with practical applications.
 This philosophy of engaged scholarship underlies the DBA programme and also the research charter of Vlerick Business School.

 What is the purpose of academic research at a business school and how can we ensure that it effectively serves this purpose?
 Who can you name as an author on a scientific publication?
 And why shouldn't you keep research data on a USB stick?
 These are just a few of the topics covered in Vlerick Business School's new research charter.
 “Furthermore, we are an institutional partner of the Responsible Research in Business & Management (RRBM) network and also acknowledged the Flemish Committee for Scientific Integrity (VCWI).
-All these elements show that Vlerick attaches great importance to good academic practice,” says DBA Manager and Research Manager Eva Cools.
+All these elements show that Vlerick attaches great importance to good academic practice,” say Programme Director Brecht Cardoen and DBA Manager and Research Manager Eva Cools.

 Academic research institutions must always pay close attention to two issues.
 On the one hand, there is ethics: can you prevent your research from causing more harm than the potential benefit of what you might ultimately discover?
 Integrity also plays an important role.
 Has the research been carried out correctly and can you trust the results.
 “Errors can also stem from ignorance and certainly aren’t always deliberate,” says Eva.
 “Take the aspect of authorship, for example.
 On the one hand it’s important not to forget anyone, but you mustn’t add anyone who shouldn’t be there either.
 To call someone an author, they must satisfy four conditions: making an intellectual contribution, helping to write the manuscript, helping to write the final version and being liable for the full content of the scientific article.
 Obviously we had guidelines for this in the past, but thanks to the Charter (which emerged from broad consultations with all the professors and researchers) we now have an official document that has everyone’s support.
 Within the Ethics and Integrity courses for our doctoral students, these guidelines are discussed to weapon new researchers with the necessary context when becoming part of an authorship discussion.”